• Home

 NEW BUSINESS:

-Ann called the meeting to order at 5:38pm.
+Ann called the meeting to order at 5:32pm.
 Seconded by AJ.
-All in favor.
-Ann presented one Agenda Modification (see above).
-Ann moved to approve the Minutes of the April 4th meeting.
-Seconded by AJ.
-All in favor.
+Ann presented an Agenda Modification (see above).
+AJ moved to approve October 16, 2025 Minutes.
+Seconded by Ann.

 CORRESPONDENCE: